ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- in the
-, UlllCliU lOllll lb Ilii3 UUW 1U1 t&quot; UIOU nm
-assumed by obtaining thc sanction of the
-j Board of Health.
-i -&quot;-
 Educate your Daughters.
 A wri-
 ! ter savs : &quot; When I lived among the.
 !
 Choctaw Indians, I held a consultation